Trump says US to sanction China for handling of Hong Kong, terminate relationship with WHO

-WASHINGTON -- President Donald Trump said that the United States is "terminating" its relationship with the World Health Organization, saying that the group hasn't made appropriate coronavirus reforms.
+WASHINGTON -- President Donald Trump said Friday that the U.S. will be terminating its relationship with the World Health Organization, saying it had failed to adequately respond to the coronavirus because China has "total control" over the global organization.

-He also announced that the U.S. will sanction the Chinese officials responsible for eroding the autonomy of Hong Kong.
+He said Chinese officials "ignored" their reporting obligations to the WHO and pressured the WHO to mislead the world when the virus was first discovered.

+He noted that the U.S. contributes about $450 million to the world body while China provides about $40 million.

 Trump says US to sanction China for handling of Hong Kong, terminate relationship with WHO